How to Choose Drum Heads: Ultimate Beginners’ Buying Guide

 They are ideal for electronic drum kits and practicing.

-Remo is a popular brand for drum heads and they offer a Silentstroke range.
+Remo, a popular brand for drum heads, offer a Silentstroke range.
 These are effective drum heads for creating a realistic feel, but creating minimal noise which makes them a great choice for practicing.
 They come in a range of sizes to suit different drums around the drum set.

 Drumheads can be made of a single-ply or multiple-ply construction.